Scaling Optimized Hermite Approximation Methods: Introduction

-However, it was pointed out by Gottlieb and Orszag in their high-influential book on spectral method~\cite{gottlieb_numerical_1977} that standard Laguerre and Hermite spectral methods have poor resolution properties compared to commonly used Chebyshev or Legendre spectral methods in bounded domains.
-This observation is supported by rigid error estimates for Hermite approximations~\cite{boyd_rate_1980,gautschi_error_1983, boyd_asymptotic_1984, guo_error_1999, kazashi_suboptimality_2023,wang_convergence_2023}.
-Gottlieb and Orszag~\cite{gottlieb_numerical_1977} also pointed out that the resolution of Laguerre and Hermite spectral methods can be improved by proper scaling, but it is still inferior to mapped spectral methods.
-In 1993, Tang~\cite{tang_hermite_1993} proposed a simple but efficient method to choose the scaling factor for Gauss-type functions, which significantly improves the approximation efficiency of Hermite spectral methods.
-Later, scaled spectral expansion is well accepted~\cite{shen_recent_2009,shen_spectral_2011}.
-However, dedicated numerical investigations and error analysis on the scaling factor are few.
-A time-dependent scaling for parabolic equations is proposed by Ma et al.~\cite{ma_hermite_2005}.
-A frequency-dependent scaling is proposed by Xia et al.~\cite{xia_efficient_2021}.
-Optimal scaling factors of Laguerre approximations are found for some special functions by Huang and Yu~\cite{huang_improved_2024}, and their numerical results demonstrate that the scaling-optimized Laguerre method can outperform mapped Legendre methods to approximate some specific function classes.
+However, Gottlieb and Orszag, in their seminal book on the spectral method~\cite{gottlieb_numerical_1977}, pointed out a significant drawback.
+They noted that, in contrast to Chebyshev or Legendre spectral methods within bounded domains, the standard Laguerre and Hermite spectral methods exhibit poor resolution capabilities.
+This observation is later supported by some rigorous error estimates for Hermite approximations~\cite{boyd_rate_1980,gautschi_error_1983, boyd_asymptotic_1984, guo_error_1999, kazashi_suboptimality_2023,wang_convergence_2023}.
+Although Gottlieb and Orszag~\cite{gottlieb_numerical_1977} further indicated that the resolution of Laguerre and Hermite spectral methods can be enhanced through appropriate scaling; they are still suspected to be inferior to mapped spectral methods or bounded-domain spectral methods with truncation.
+To dispel this doubt, Tang~\cite{tang_hermite_1993} proposed a straightforward but remarkably effective approach in 1993 for the selection of the scaling factor pertinent to Gaussian-type functions.
+This innovation led to a substantial elevation in the approximation efficiency of Hermite spectral methods.
+Subsequently, the concept of scaled spectral expansion has gained wide acceptance.
+Numerical investigations show that, in certain scenarios, scaled Hermite/Laguerre methods surpass mapped spectral methods (see, e.g.,~\cite{shen_recent_2009,shen_spectral_2011,huang_improved_2024}).
+Meanwhile, practical algorithms that incorporate scaling techniques have also been developed.
+For example, Ma et al.~\cite{ma_hermite_2005} proposed a time-dependent scaling strategy designed for parabolic equations, while frequency-dependent scaling mechanisms have also been developed~\cite{xia_efficient_2021, chou2023adaptive}.

-Despite these progresses on scaled factors, there still lacks a systematic way to analyze the optimal scaling factor for general cases.
-Therefore, this paper aims to provide a framework for the error analysis of scaled Hermite spectral methods.
-We first give a brief introduction to our idea in the remaining part of this section.